kubedb/docs/docs/guides/proxysql/scaling/vertical-scaling/overview/index.md

 ## How Vertical Scaling Process Works

-The following diagram shows how KubeDB Enterprise operator scales up or down `ProxySQL` instance resources.
+The following diagram shows how KubeDB Ops Manager scales up or down `ProxySQL` instance resources.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Vertical scaling process of ProxySQL" src="/docs/guides/proxysql/scaling/vertical-scaling/overview/images/vertical-scaling.png">